 Steering and Stopping a PWC

-- The most important thing to remember about steering most PWCs (and other jet-drive craft) is that you always must have power in order to maintain control.
-If you allow the engine to return to idle or shut off during operation, you lose all steering control.
-The PWC will continue in the direction it was headed before the throttle was released or the engine was shut off, no matter which way the steering control is turned.
+- The most important thing to remember about steering most PWCs (and other jet-drive vessels) is that you always must have power in order to maintain control.
+If you allow the engine on a PWC or other jet-propelled vessel to return to idle or shut off during operation, you may lose all steering control.
+Many PWCs will continue in the direction they were headed before the throttle was released or the engine was shut off, no matter which way the steering control is turned.

 - Always allow plenty of room for stopping.
 Just because you release the throttle or shut off the engine does not mean you will stop immediately.